 Accounting Course Requirement

 The VBA will be offering training that will satisfy the requirement for students who need the accounting course.
-The course will be offered, virtually, on July 12 from 10:00 a.m. – 2:00 p.m.
-The cost of the Accounting Primer is $395.
+The course will be offered in the early summer of 2023 – more information will be shared with students at a later date.

 In some instances, the Admissions Committee may recommend/require an accounting course be taken, even if the student has completed a course in the past as a part of admission.
 If there is space available, all incoming first-year students are welcome if they wish to have an accounting refresher.